sowbug/groove/README.md

 6. Take a look at all the other projects in the `projects` directory.
 Render them, tweak them, and make new ones!
 7. Launch the `groove-gui` executable.
-It won't do anything useful, but you should see a DAW-ish window appear.
+It won't do anything useful, but you should see a DAW-ish window appear, and if you press the play button, you should hear `projects/default.yaml` played through your speakers.
 If not, please file a bug so I can be aware of GUI problems on different OSes.

 ## Getting started (developers)

 I use VSCode on Ubuntu 20.04 for development.

 - Visit <https://rustup.rs/> to install the Rust toolchain.
-- `rustup default nightly` (we're using trait upcasting and specialization).
+We build the official releases with `nightly`, but for now we aren't using anything more advanced than what `stable` provides.
-- `apt install` the packages listed in `.github/workflows/build.yml`
+- If you're developing on Linux, `apt install` the packages you find buried somewhere in `.github/workflows/build.yml`
-- `cargo build`, and then try the command listed in the other Getting Started section.
+- `cargo build`, and then try the commands listed in the other Getting Started section.
+Or try `cargo install` if you want the current binaries installed in your PATH (not recommended).

 ## High-level project status